 Activities: Your weekend boasts a full schedule of both day and nighttime organized activities.
-Daytime fun includes: leader led hikes, snorkeling, swimming, kayaking, volleyball, sunbathing, scavenger hunt, fun competitions, optional non-Sierra Club sponsored Scuba diving* and plenty more.
-Nighttime activities include: happy hour, karaoke, optional singles’ mixers, dance lessons with expert teachers, dancing to hip tunes played by a DJ, games, campfire hosted by a professional musician, or simply relaxing and stargazing.
-You might even find yourself at a Luau.
+Daytime fun includes: leader led hikes, snorkeling, swimming, kayaking, volleyball, sunbathing, scavenger hunt, fun competitions, and plenty more.
+Nighttime activities include: happy hour, karaoke, and optional singles’ mixers, dance lessons with expert teachers, dancing to hip tunes played by a DJ, games, campfire hosted by a musician, or simply relaxing and stargazing.

 Boat Transportation: We will be chartering two boats that will depart from and return to Long Beach.
-The boats will depart on Saturday morning (1st) and return Monday (3rd) afternoon.
-We are still in the process of determining exact departure/return times.
+The boats will depart on Saturday morning (September 3) and return Monday (September 5) afternoon – we have an early return boat and a later return boat.

-Food: Great food is prepared daily by experienced camp staff.
+Food: Great meals are prepared daily by experienced camp staff and served buffet style in a large dining hall.
 Breakfast typically includes eggs, pancakes, cereal, and much more.
 Lunches are simple, usually either a sandwich bar or hot food.
 Dinners may include chicken one night and steak the other with veggie options; and of course we always have dessert.
 You will not be disappointed.
+In general, vegetarian is available.
+No one has ever gone hungry on this trip

 Trip fee includes: Round trip boat transportation, camp & landing fees, platform tent w/bed and mattress or cabins, catered food (Saturday lunch through Monday lunch), activities including: kayaks, snorkeling equipment rental, hiking, dance lessons, and much more.